Peru Faculty-Led Immersion Academics

 For students who need to fulfill the 6-week immersion requirement, an extension of your stay is a possibility.
 You must declare your intention with due anticipation.

-Course InformationThis program in Peru is associated with three separate courses:
+Course InformationThis program in Peru is associated with two courses:

 - During the spring semester before travel, students will take ES 495 (Directed Studies/Qualitative Research and Global Learning) for 1 credit.